ConstantRobotics-Ltd/Camera/README.md

 ## isCameraOpen method

 The **isCameraOpen()** method returns camera initialization status.
-Open status shows if the camera controller initialized but doesn't show if camera controller has communication with camera equipment.
+Open status shows if the camera controller is initialized but doesn't show if camera controller has communication with camera equipment.
 For example, if camera has serial port and camera controller connected to serial port (opens serial port file in OS) but camera may be not active (no power).
 In this case open status just shows that camera controller has opened serial port.
 Method declaration:

 ```cpp
 virtual bool isCameraOpen() = 0;
 ```

-**Returns:** TRUE if the camera controller initialized or FALSE if not.
+**Returns:** TRUE if the camera controller is initialized or FALSE if not.

 ## isCameraConnected method

 The **isCameraConnected()** method returns camera connection status.
 Connection status shows if the camera controller has data exchange with camera equipment.
 For example, if camera has serial port and camera controller connected to serial port (opens serial port file in OS) but camera may be not active (no power).
 In this case connection status shows that camera controller doesn't have data exchange with camera equipment (method will return FALSE).
 If camera controller has data exchange with camera equipment the method will return TRUE.
-If camera controller not initialize the connection status always FALSE.
+If camera controller not initialized the connection status always FALSE.
 Method declaration:

 ```cpp
 virtual bool isCameraConnected() = 0;